cchandel-dev/Infix-Expression-Calculator/README.md

 # Calculator
-I built a Calculator using an MVC architecture and followed a Test Driven Developement Methodology.
+I built a Calculator using an MVC architecture and followed a Test Driven Developement methodology for the Model.
-The idea for this project came to me because I recieved an interview question asking me to build a calculator for a string math expression and I messed up quite badly, so I decided to learn how to build one properly.
+The idea for this project came to me because I received an interview question asking me to build a calculator for a string math expression and I messed up quite badly, so I decided to learn how to build one properly.

 This program will take your input and try to run it against my Calculator implementation (default) and